yujinakayama/transpec/README.md

 You can disable specific conversions that are enabled by default with `-k/--keep` option, and enable conversions that are disabled by default with the `-v/--convert` option.

-If you are willing to try the latest and modern syntax, type the following:
+If you are willing to try the latest and modern syntax, run the following on RSpec 3:

 ```
 $ transpec --convert example_group,hook_scope